Dr. Aphra Kerr

 At NUIM I am involved in the Political Economy, Work and Working Lives and the Globalisation, Identities and Cultural Practices research clusters within the Department of Sociology.
 I am a research associate of the National Institute for Regional and Spatial Analysis (NIRSA) and the Centre for Wider Europe (CSWE) at NUIM.

 Internationally I am a member of the International Association for Media and Communciations Research (IAMCR) and in 2012 became vice-chair of the Communication, Technology and Policy division.
-In 2013 the IAMCR conference will be in Ireland.
+In 2013 the IAMCR conference was held in DCU in Ireland.

 I am also a member of the International Communciations Association (ICA), the Digital Games Research Association (DIGRA), the Association for Internet Researchers and the European Association for Science and Technology Studies (EASST).

-I am on the organising committee of the annual European Communication Policy Research Network conference (Euro-CPR).
+I was on the organising committee of the annual European Communication Policy Research Network conference (Euro-CPR) until 2013.
 For more see http://www.eurocpr.org/

 Recent Presentations at Professional Conferences